manishemi/manishemi.github.io/_posts/2021-05-02-Transformer.md

-The inputs consist of queries and keys with dimension dk and values with dimension dv. for scaled dot product attention implement we compute dot product with query with all keys divide by √ dk and then apply softmax function to obtain weights
+The inputs consist of queries and keys with dimension dk and values with dimension dv. for scaled dot product attention implement we compute dot product with query with all keys divide by √dk and then apply softmax function to obtain weights

 |![_config.yml]({{ site.baseurl }}/images/Transformers/Attention_Formula.PNG)|